 Company Profile:

-Council of Scientific and Industrial Research (CSIR) - Company Profile
+Council of Scientific and manufacturing Research (CSIR) - Company Profile

-The Council of Scientific and Industrial Research (CSIR) is primarily a research and development organization, not a factory or a trader in the commercial sense.
-It is one of the largest publicly funded research and development organizations in India.
+The Council of Scientific and manufacturing Research (CSIR) is primarily a research and research organization, not a factory or a trader in the commercial sense. it's one of the largest publicly funded research and research organizations in India. environment of Organization: Research and research Institution

-CSIR is an autonomous body under the Department of Scientific and Industrial Research, Ministry of Science and Technology, Government of India.
+CSIR is an autonomous body under the Department of Scientific and manufacturing Research, Ministry of Science and methodology, Government of India.
 It operates a pan-India network of 37 laboratories and 39 outreach centers with a staff of over 10,000 scientists and technical personnel.
+But In my experience, Key Activities:

 Enterprise Products